TopHattOwl/basic_rogue/README.md

 - A blend of **premade content** (key story locations, some dungeons) and **procedural generation** (terrain, loot, enemies) ensures no two playthroughs are the same.

 ### Strategic Combat & Crafting
 - Battle monstrous foes with tactical turn-based combat.
+- Time based turm system, all action have time costs, some are fast some are slow.
-- Study enemies to **learn weaknesses** and harvest rare materials from their remains. (not implemented)
+- Study enemies to **learn weaknesses** and harvest rare materials from their remains. (not implemented yet)
-- Forge powerful gear using harvested parts, by finding skilled blacksmiths. (not implemented)
+- Forge powerful gear using harvested parts, by finding skilled blacksmiths. (not implemented yet)

 ![Combat Screenshot Placeholder](assets/screenshots/fight_in_forest.png)

 ### Rich Handmade Lore
-- No lore implemented yet
+- No lore has been put in the game (yet!!)

 ---